The nature and design of educational activities: theory, research, and practice of curriculum design.

 Application of models for designing curriculum and instruction.
 Students design curriculum in collaborative groups.

-Permission required.
-Required for M.A. students in the Curriculum & Teaching Program.
-Students work to develop proposals to initiate required Master's action research project.
-This course requires at least 18 hour of out-of-classroom work.
+Students work to develop proposals to initiate required Master's integrative research projects.
+This course requires at least 30 hours of out-of-classroom work

 Overview of social policy towards young children as it affects classroom practice and professional goals.
 Situations such as child abuse, divorce and custody, student classification, and foster care are examined.